petrgazarov/salami/README.md

 salami compile
 ```

-The root of your project should contain `salami.yaml` file wih the following structure:
+The root of your project should contain `salami.yaml` file with the following structure:

 ```yaml
 compiler: